silnrsi/font-tagmukay/README.txt

 TIPS
 ====

-We cannot afford to offer free technical support.
+We cannot afford to offer no-cost technical support.
 The font has been tested and shown to work on Windows 10.

-If you do find a problem, please do report it to fonts@sil.org.
+If you do find a problem, please do report it to http://software.sil.org/tagmukay/support/.
 We can't guarantee any direct response, but will try to fix reported bugs in future versions.

 Many problems can be solved, or at least explained, through an understanding